psychemedia/middle-english-romances/gawain_ragnell_sovereignty.md

 ```

-As to the tale itself, Brock and Coulston focus on the "loathely lady" motif, and the extent to which Gawaine and Dame Ragnell is a parrallel of Chaucer's  "The Wife of Bath".
+As to the tale itself, Brock and Coulston focus on the "loathely lady" motif, and the extent to which Gawaine and Dame Ragnell is a parallel of Chaucer's  "The Wife of Bath".

 ````{admonition} The Wedding of Sir Gawain and Dame Ragnell, 1872
 :class: dropdown